 2 NRI is administered by the Nanoelectronics Research Corporation (NERC), a subsidiary of the Semiconductor Research Corporation (SRC).
 Six SIA member companies are participating in NRI, and in this supplement opportunity: Advanced Micro Devices, Freescale Semiconductor, IBM, Intel, Micron Technology, and Texas Instruments.

-Please contact the following officials should you need additional
+Please contact the following officials should you need additional information:

 - Directorate for Engineering

 - Lawrence S. Goldberg, E-mail: email@example.com